memfault/interrupt/_drafts/zero-to-main-2.md

 <!-- excerpt start -->
 [Last time](https://interrupt.memfault.com/blog/zero-to-main-1), we talked about bootstrapping a C environment on an MCU before invoking our `main` function.
-One thing we took for granted was the fact that functions and data ended up in the right place in our binary.
+One thing we took for granted was the fact that functions and data end up in the right place in our binary.
 Today, we're going to dig into how that happens by learning about memory regions and linker scripts.
 <!-- excerpt end -->